PompolutZ/personal-website/apps/website/src/cv/cv.md

 - Full-stack developer on a product with two main apps — a `React` web app and a `React Native` mobile app — powered by 30+ `REST` and `RPC` `microservices` and a monolith on `AWS`, using `MySQL`, `DynamoDB`, and `PostgreSQL`.
 - Led multiple initiatives, e.g., developed a custom authentication library supporting Mobile `BankID`, `Cognito`, `Passkeys`, etc., used across all apps as a single source of truth.
 Standardized `ESLint` and `Prettier` setups company-wide to enforce common styles and improve maintainability.
-- Actively contributing to internal engineering discussions and RFCs, and mentoring junior developers.
+- Actively contributing to internal engineering discussions and RFCs, mentoring junior colleagues.

 ### Silobreaker, Stockholm
 **Full Stack Developer** | 06/2020 - 06/2021